-My interest in exploring the mind body connection began in my early twenties when my immune system began failing me, leading to one autoimmune disease diagnosis after another.
+My interest in exploring the mind body connection began in my early twenties when several of my bodily systems began failing me, leading to one autoimmune disease diagnosis after another.

 My experience during that 6-year period of illness was only the beginning of my journey into a very deep and complex healing process.
 Although the illness was showing up in my physical body, I was having a spiritual crisis and I did not know it.
 The issues with my physical health were small steps compared to what was to come.
 In retrospect, I can say they were preparation.

 As I began to heal, I started practicing yoga and have continued to do so ever since.
 I spent countless hours, days and months wringing myself out on my yoga mat under the guidance of Chuck Miller, Nancy Goldstein, Bryan Best, Vinnie Marino, John Doyle, Jasmine Lieb and more.

 In my early thirties, in one of the yoga rooms, I experienced what is known in the religious studies literature as a pure consciousness event.
 In one flash I knew, without a shadow of a doubt, that the fundamental nature of reality is pure consciousness.
 That, regardless of how multiple and diverse the world looks to our human eyes, all is one.

 This consciousness that I refer to here is self-evident only—and therefore ultimately ineffable.
 It is not an object that can be named or limited through description, although I presume it to be what many religions refer to as God and Buddhists point to as the bliss-void indivisible.

 This psychic experience was reordering and revolutionizing to say the least.